mattkumar/time-travel-contest/README.md

 1. To think about creative uses of tables!

-2. Investigate and experiment with some of the advanced features of (s)css and Quarto.
+2. Continue to investigate and experiment with reactable, scss and Quarto.

 ## Features
 I attempt to recreate the time machine gizmo by using a variety of scss styling and html elements.
 Additionally, I aim for a 3D perspective view of the table by giving it "depth".
 In each case, I use the countup package to simulate the time machine calibrating.